cheble/Solar-System-Model-WebGL/README.md

-# CSCE-470-Group-Project
+# Solar-System-Model-WebGL
-Solar System Model in WebGL
+Interactive model of our solar system in WebGL

 This is a project created for a course at the University of Nebraska-Lincoln.<br>
 <blockquote>